Tuning, Maintenance, Proper Care of Acoustic Pianos

 - Tuning less than once a year is NEVER recommended and will void the warranty on your piano from most dealers and manufacturers.

 - Tuning your piano when you can hear that it’s out of tune is often too late and is extremely hard on the strings, pin block, and soundboard.
+(Analogy: If you hear your car’s engine grinding and think it’s time for an oil change, it is probably too late!)

 - Because your piano contains materials such as wood and felt, it is subject to change with climatic conditions.
 Extreme swings from hot to cold or dry to wet may cause its materials to swell and contract, affecting tone, pitch, and action response or touch.
 You can reduce the severity of these effects by placing your piano near a wall away from windows or doors that are opened frequently.
 Avoid heating and air conditioning vents, fireplaces and areas which receive direct sunlight.
 Your piano will perform best under consistent conditions neither too wet nor dry, optimally at a temperature of 68 degrees F and 42 percent relative humidity.